-Based on the above, we demand the following assurances: (1) That students and all staff in your school district be advised that students may stay seated for any Pledge exercise at the school and that any written policy containing a standing requirement be rescinded; (2) That all staff be instructed that under no circumstances should they attempt to persuade students to refrain from exercising the right to nonparticipation, question students as to the reason for nonparticipation, or characterize opting out as misconduct or otherwise wrongful; and (3) That no disciplinary or other retaliatory measures of any kind will be directed toward any student for nonparticipation in the Pledge exercise.
-We also demand a public, written apology from the school district for the mistreatment of this child.
+Based on the above, we demand the following assurances: (1) That students and teachers in your school district be advised that students may stay seated for any Pledge exercise at the school and that any policy containing a standing requirement be rescinded; (2) That teachers be instructed that under no circumstances should they attempt to persuade students to refrain from exercising the right to nonparticipation, question students as to the reason for nonparticipation, or characterize opting out as misconduct or otherwise wrongful; (3) That no disciplinary or other retaliatory measures of any kind will be directed toward any student for nonparticipation in the Pledge exercise; and (4) That Ms. Alfano be instructed to apologize to the student for disrespecting his fundamental constitutional rights.

-The American Humanist Association (AHA) is a national nonprofit organization with over 415,000 supporters and members across the country, including many in Pennsylvania.
+The American Humanist Association (AHA) is a national nonprofit organization with over 590,000 supporters and members across the country, including many in Illinois.
 The mission of AHA's legal center is to protect one of the most fundamental principles of our democracy: the First Amendment rights to free speech and religious liberty.
-Our legal center includes a network of cooperating attorneys from around the country, including Pennsylvania, and we have litigated constitutional cases in state and federal courts from coast to coast.
+Our legal center includes a network of cooperating attorneys from around the country, including Illinois, and we have litigated constitutional cases in state and federal courts from coast to coast.